epigen-bioinfolab/CHROMACS/README.md

 2. Unzip the file.
 3a.
 Inside the folder `ChromAcS-Install-Mac`, double-click `ChromAcS-Install-MacOS.command`.
 3b.
 Alternaternatively,right click on the `INSTALL_CHROMACS.sh`  file and select `Open in Terminal`
-4. Once complete, launch the program by typing the following command in the terminal.
+4. Once complete, launch by typing the following command in the terminal.
 ```bash
 chromacs        # for main program
 chromacs-addon  # for main program